Captain-Levi-007/CTF_Writeups/Root-Me/Logs_analysis-web_attack.md

 print("\n[+] Result:\n")
 print(result)
 ```
-- the above script extract the time stamp from the log file and calculate delay between them and then construct the binary to ascii char .
+- The above script extracts the time stamp from the log file, and calculate delay between them, constructs the binary, and then converts it to ascii char.

 ```
  python3 stolen_data.py